hnahtneyugn/Selenium-Demo/README.md

 - https://books.toscrape.com/

 **NOTE**: Prices and ratings of books were randomly assigned and have no real meaning.

+Data crawled is in the `data` folder, while log files are in the `logs` folder.

 ## Quotes

 Steps to collect quotes: